Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

 where $\tilde{\emph{\textbf{x}}}$ is the adversarial example, $\emph{\textbf{x}}$ is the original input, and $\bm{\lambda}$ is a vector of coefficients.

-\textbf{FGSM:} The fast gradient sign method (FGSM) updates the adversarial example using a one-step computation along with the sign of the gradient \cite{goodfellow2014fgsm}.
+\textbf{FGSM:} The FGSM updates the adversarial example using a one-step computation along with the sign of the gradient \cite{goodfellow2014fgsm}.
 It adds a constant perturbation to the original input to maximize the loss function, which is described as

-where $\gamma$ is the perturbation limit, the operator $\text{sign}(\cdot)$ calculates the sign of a real number, $\nabla_\emph{\textbf{x}}$ computes the gradient with respect to $\emph{\textbf{x}}$, and $\bar{y}$ is the target label.
-It is shown that the perturbation added to each feature is the same.
+where $\gamma$ is the perturbation limit, the operator $\text{sign}(\cdot)$ calculates the sign of a real number, $\nabla_\emph{\textbf{x}}$ computes the gradient with respect to $\emph{\textbf{x}}$, and $\bar{y}$ is the target class.
+It is shown that the perturbation added to each feature is the same with respect to the target label.
 The perturbation magnitude is controlled by $\gamma$, which cannot be too large to remain imperceptible.
-Since there is no constraint added to the perturbation, the adversarial input might be infeasible in the physical context, e.g., the power system.
+Since there is no constraint added to the perturbation, the adversarial input might be infeasible in the physical context, e.g., the power system scenario.

-\textbf{FGV:} Similar to FGSM, the fast gradient value (FGV) algorithm directly employs the original gradient value \cite{rosa2016fgv}, given by
+\textbf{FGV:} Different from FGSM, the FGV algorithm directly employs the original gradient value \cite{rosa2016fgv}, given by

-\textbf{PGD:} As a variant of FGSM, the projected gradient descent (PGD) algorithm computes the adversarial example in an iterative manner, which is given as follows \cite{madry2017tdl}:
+\textbf{PGD:} As a variant of FGSM, the PGD algorithm iteratively computes the adversarial example, which is given as follows \cite{madry2017tdl}:

-where $\Pi_\epsilon$ means projecting the adversarial perturbation within a limit $\epsilon$ and $\eta$ is the step size for each iteration.
+where $\Pi_\epsilon$ means projecting the adversarial perturbation within a limit $\epsilon$, $\eta$ is the step size for each iteration, and $\tilde{\emph{\textbf{x}}}^{k}$ represents the adversarial example at the $k^{th}$ iteration.
 The initial point is set as a random noise.

 \textbf{Deepfool:} Deepfool works in an iterative manner to minimize the perturbation \cite{dezfooli2016deepfool}.
 It executes multiple rounds around a specific data point and outputs an adversarial example once it is misclassified.
 The Deepfool approach is formulated as follows: